wixtoolset/wix3/src/chm/documents/bundle/bundle_built_in_variables.html.md

 * WixBundleSourceProcessFolder - gets the source folder of the bundle where originally executed.
 Will only be set when bundle is executing in the clean room.
 * WixBundleProviderKey - gets the bundle dependency provider key.
 * WixBundleTag - gets the developer-defined tag string for this bundle (from Bundle/@Tag).
-* WixBundleUILevel - gets the level of the user interface (the value BOOTSTRAPPER\_DISPLAY enum).
 * WixBundleVersion - gets the version for this bundle (from Bundle/@Version).